Home About Words Archive Photography Links Surf and Weather

 The Santa Ana winds blowing through southern California today are wreaking havoc with my work as Mother Nature sends every scrap of carefully piled paper to another part of the office.
 On the other hand, Diego’s on the deck playing with the blowing leaves and having the most fun I’ve seen since the Great Packing Peanuts Day.

 Chuck posted this on Tuesday, October 14, 2008 at 9:12 am.
-No comments yet.
-Be the first.
+Comments Off on The Good With The Bad

 Flashback Moment